Sparkle (1976 film): Legacy

 Of the people who appeared in the film, Irene Cara became the film's breakout star: she went on to record many chart-topping singles.
 Lonette McKee went on to other TV and film appearances with Richard Pryor, including playing Malcolm X (Denzel Washington)'s on-screen mother Louise Little in Malcolm X, and Dorian Harewood and Philip Michael Thomas did more TV and film appearances.
 Thomas would be famous as Ricardo Tubbs on the TV show Miami Vice.

 Sparkle was previewed by an appreciative audience in Baltimore in March 1976.
 The crowd of 1300 is said to have applauded, screamed and displayed loud attestation to their feelings that it was a good movie.
 It was viewed as a rather atypical Blaxploitation film for the day, illustrating "that based on the nature, dignity, interests and ideals of man even blacks from the ghetto are capable of self-fulfillment and ethical conduct without recourse to supernaturalism; in this case the super-stud, super-chick theory that is so common in the movies made primarily for the black movie goers today."

 Sparkle went on to become a cult classic among African-American audiences, and was remade in 2012 as a TriStar Pictures release starring Jordin Sparks and Whitney Houston.
 Directed by Salim and Mara Brock Akil and produced by Stage 6 Films, the film, despite once again receiving mixed to negative reviews, was considered by some to be an improvement over the original.
 Sparks, Houston, and Mike Epps were all praised individually for their performances.
 The remake also brought new different aspects to the story which were said to have enhanced the drama of the film.
 For example, the evil Satin, played by Epps, was turned into a comedian instead of a gangster.
 Ultimately, the writing and performances were considered captivating and multidimensional.
-In regards to the music, R. Kelly wrote several new songs for the soundtrack which were used alongside the songs composed in the original film by Curtis Mayfield.
+In regard to the music, R. Kelly wrote several new songs for the soundtrack which were used alongside the songs composed in the original film by Curtis Mayfield.

 This film was released later than anticipated, due to the sudden death of Houston.
 Some have considered the film to have been a huge comeback for Houston in the industry, albeit one achieved posthumously.
 Irene Cara had met Houston a couple of times.
 She said, "I remember seeing her mother, Cissy, when I was little, [...]
 I remember seeing her sing in New York.
 They were doing a tribute to Burt Bacharach.
 When Whitney came on to the scene, every time I saw her I saw a little bit of her mother in her."
 Cara expressed a desire to attend the premiere of the film, but was not able due to a recent foot surgery.